-Results from the comparison between the microsonde and RS92-SGP shown in Figure 8.
-At lower altitudes, the differences between the two sensors fall closely to within the quoted sensor accuracy bounds.
-However, at increasing altitudes, readings from the two relative humidity sensors differ at magnitudes much larger than the expected sensor accuracy.
-The difference can, in part, be attributed to the fact that the NSSL weather balloons ascended at a faster rate than the PLD.
+Results from the comparison between the microsonde and RS92-SGP shown in Figure 5(a).
+At lower altitudes, the differences between the two sensors fall closely to within the guoted sensor accuracy bounds.
+However, at increasing altitudes, readings from the two relative humidity sensors differ at magnitudes much larger than the the expected sensor accuracy.
+The difference can, in part, be attributed to the fact that the NSSL weather balloons ascended much guicker than the PLD.
 Immediately following release, the weather balloon and PLD followed similar trajectories.
 However, after a few minutes the weather balloon and PLD were measuring very different parcels of air.
 This could contribute to the large discrepancies that were seen between the two relative humidity sensors at higher altitudes.
 The pressure and temperature differences appear to be less sensitive to the path differences between the weather balloon and the PLD.
-However, there is still an apparent bias between the two measurement systems.
-The tests were conducted during a sunny week in July, therefore it is believed that radiative heating of the microsonde further contributed to the sensor bias.
+Figure 5(a) also shows an apparentbias between the two measurement systems.
+The tests were conducted during a sunny week in July, therefore it is believed that radiative heating of the microsonde is likely contributing to the sensor bias.
 A new version of microsonde is currently in development that will include sensor shielding from external and internal heat sources.

-Results from the comparison between the microsonde and RS92 are given in Figure 9.
+Results from the comparison between the microsonde and RS92 are given in Figure 5(b).
 In this case, the differences between sensors were larger at low altitudes, before the Talon UAS was in flight.
 Once the Talon took became airborne, the differences between the sensors dramatically decreased.
-This confirms the expectation that proper aspiration of the microsonde sensors is necessary for accurate measurements, particularly for the relative humidity measurements.
+This confirms the expectation that proper aspiration of the microsonde sensors is necessary for accurate measurements, particularly for the relative humidity measurments.
 Therefore, work is underway to increase airflow over the sensors to achieve proper aspiration.